 U of A vs. ASU: a General Comparison

-UA | ASU | |
+| U of A | ASU | |

-Location | Tempe, AZ | Tucson, AZ |
+| Location | Tucson, AZ | Tempe, AZ |

-U.S. News Ranking | #109 in National Universities | #121 in National Universities |
+| U.S. News Ranking (2026) | #109 in National Universities | #121 in National Universities |

-Fall 2024 Acceptance Rate | 88% | 90.1% |
+| Fall 2025 Acceptance Rate | 87% | 90% |

-4-Year Graduation Rate | 50% | 41% |
+| 4-Year Graduation Rate | 50% | 41% |

-Average First-Year Student Retention Rate | 85% | 85% |
+| Average First-Year Student Retention Rate | 85% | 86% |

-International Student Retention Rate | 83.5% | 90.4% |
+| International Student Retention Rate | 83.5% | 90.4% |

-Estimated Cost of Books and Supplies | $600 | $1320 |
+| Estimated Cost of Books and Supplies | $600 | $1,320 |

-Tuition and Fees (Out-of-State) | $43,100 | $37,297 |
+| Tuition and Fees (Out-of-State, 2025ā26) | $43,398 | $35,490 |

-Tuition and Fees (In-State) | $13,900 | $14,215 |
+| Tuition and Fees (In-State, 2025ā26) | $13,900 | $13,718 |

-Student-Faculty Ratio | 19:1 | 18:1 |
+| Student-Faculty Ratio | 19:1 | 18:1 |

 University of Arizona

-U of A has approximately 42,000 undergraduate students, so this school definitely has the large-school feel.
-Students at U of A can choose from over 150 majors, including applied biotechnology, architectural engineering, bioinformatics, computer science, electrical and computer engineering, game design and development, aerospace eEngineering, and more.
-Students can also study abroad in locations like Australia, Indonesia, Brazil, Sweden, and Morocco.
+U of A has approximately 53,000 students total (with roughly 42,000 undergraduates), giving the school its big-school feel.
+Students at U of A can choose from over 150 majors, including applied biotechnology, architectural engineering, bioinformatics, computer science, electrical and computer engineering, game design and development, aerospace engineering, and more.
+U of A has expanded its Eller College of Management offerings with a new Bachelor’s in Business Analytics and recently relaunched its Center for Climate Adaptation Science and Solutions ā a major draw for students focused on sustainability and environmental policy.

-If you love sports, you can cheer on your fellow Wildcats or get involved with 21 varsity sports teams!
-The University of Arizona is a member of the Pac-12 Conference and NCAA Division 1, claiming 19 NCAA championship titles.
+If you love sports, you can cheer on your fellow Wildcats or get involved with 21 varsity sports teams.
+The University of Arizona officially joined the Big 12 Conference in July 2024, leaving the Pac-12 alongside ASU, Utah, and Colorado.
+That means new rivalries ā and a higher national profile for U of A athletics.
+The Wildcats have claimed 19 NCAA championship titles to date.

 But what about off-campus resources?
 The University of Arizona is located in Tucson, in the heart of the Sonoran Desert and about an hour from the Mexico border.
 Known for its rich history, unique culture, top-notch golf courses, and southwestern cuisine, Tucson is Arizona’s second-largest city.
-That means that as a University of Arizona student, you will have access to a vibrant city, amazing food, and dynamic cross-cultural experiences.
+That means that as a University of Arizona student, you’ll have access to a vibrant city, amazing food, and dynamic cross-cultural experiences.

 Video: THE UNIVERSITY OF ARIZONA PROS AND CONS!! // WHAT YOU NEED TO KNOW!!